bwssytems/ha-bridge/README.md

 # amazon-echo-ha-bridge-compact
-emulates philips hue api to other home automation gateways.
-The Amazon echo now supports wemo and philip hue... great news if you own any of those devices!
+Emulates philips hue api to other home automation gateways.
+The Amazon echo now supports wemo and philip hue.
-My house is pretty heavily invested in the z-wave using the Vera as the gateway and thought it would be nice bridge the Amazon Echo to it.

 Build
 -----